 ASDC Core Values

-We believe deaf children are entitled to full communication access in their home, school, and community.
-We also believe that language development, respect for the deaf, and access to deaf role models are important to assure optimal intellectual, social, and emotional development.
+We believe deaf children are entitled to full language and communication access.
+We also believe that language development, respect for deaf individuals, and access to deaf mentors are important to ensure optimal intellectual, social and emotional development.